-Relocating to Dubai from the UK is quite an upheaval and not for the culturally cautious.
-Differences in language, customs, religion and climate can all pose problems for incoming Brits.
-Those willing to overcome their misgivings though will find Dubai very welcoming, much more diverse than one might initially expect and much more affordable than the UK.
-In addition there is a thriving expat community with whom you can socialise, play sports and indulge in the favourite British pastime (drinking).
+Those willing to integrate though will find Dubai very welcoming, much more diverse than one might initially expect and much more affordable than the UK.
+In addition there is a thriving expat community with whom you can socialise, play sports and indulge in the favourite British pastime (aka drinking).

-Myths about Dubai are prevalent in the media but in fact you can buy alcohol in bars and specialist shops (with a liquor licence granted to non-Muslims), you don’t have to adhere to an Islamic dress code (though there are prohibitions against ‘indecent clothing’) and you can buy pork (in the western section of some supermarkets).
-Public displays of affection are frowned upon as are rude hand gestures - some could even land you jail time.
-Speeding is common so jaywalking is ill advised.
+Myths about Dubai are prevalent in the media, but in fact you can buy alcohol in bars and specialist shops (with a liquor licence granted to non-Muslims) and you don’t have to adhere to an Islamic dress code (though there are prohibitions against ‘indecent clothing’).
+You can also buy pork in the western section of some supermarkets.

 Nowadays oil and gas revenues make up less than 7% of Dubai’s income - the city has radically diversified its economy to encompass real estate, construction, trade, financial services and tourism.